Durjoy001/blog-application-backend/README.md

 ## Introduction:

-It is a restfull api where users can get/read all the created blogs by other users, also can create their own blogs after signing up in the application and will able to update and delete his/her own blog.
+It is a **restfull api** where users can get all the created blogs by other users, also can create their own blogs after signing up in the application and will able to update and delete his/her own blog.
+For implementing authentication and authorization I use **JWT token.** I have **dockerized** this project and also write **unit and integration test** case.

 This repository contain all about backend related stuff of my blog application project , for frontend code please visit this repo: https://github.com/Durjoy001/blog-application-frontend
-I have **dockerized** this project and also write **unit and integration test** case.

 ## Technologies:

-- **Express.js** which is a back end web application framework for Node.js.
+- **Express.js** which is a back end web application framework for **Node.js**.
-- NoSQL database **mongoDB**.
+- Database - **mongoDB (mongoose orm)**.
 - JavaScript testing framework **Jest**.

 ## Installation: